-HL7 UK are having a first FHIR hack day at the NCVO London on 12th December.
+HL7 UK are holding a Hands-on FHIR training day in London on 12th March

 A new report from The Academy of Medical Royal Colleges - i-care: Information,